-This topic contains 3 replies, has 1 voice, and was last updated by Emma 1 month, 3 weeks ago.
+- This topic has 3 replies, 1 voice, and was last updated 1 year ago by Emma.

 For me is hard to to live with misophonia just when you think you have to live all your life with that but no maybe there is no specific treatment but there is a treatment so I offered you to go to a doctor and to a psychiatrist may they help you so i sleep alone i eat but not im still hungry my family don’t know about that I have tried to tell to my mother but I don’t i cant do it im trying to make my life easier you should try to you’re not the only one some hates more sounds than you someone has no rome to sleep alone someone is afraid to sleep alone so say everything will be okay even if it will not be thanks